Romulo-Moraes/Romulo-Moraes/README.md

 <h1 align="center">{ &nbsp; Rômulo "Cypher" Moraes &nbsp; }</h1>

-Hello, my name is Rômulo Peres de Moraes, but my nickname is Cypher, i just guess this name canny, you know. i'm a computer enthusiast and my focus in this area is to learn as close as possible the exactly of how the computer works.
+Hello, my name is Rômulo Peres de Moraes, but my nickname is Cypher, i just guess this name canny, you know. i'm a computer enthusiast and my focus in this area is to learn how the computer works.
 I like video games, skateboarding and listen music.
 Currently my favorite programming language is C, for me there is no thing more powerful than it.